cs394-s23/SlimPossible/README.md

 SlimPossible is developed with React.
 To install and run this React app, you can follow these steps:

-1. **Clone the repository:** Start by cloning the repository from GitHub onto your local machine using the following command:
+1. **Clone the repository:**  <br>
+Start by cloning the repository from GitHub onto your local machine using the following command:
 ```
 git clone https://github.com/cs394-s23/SlimPossible.git
 ```
-2. **Navigate to the project directory:** Move into the project directory using the following command:
+2. **Navigate to the project directory:**  <br>
+Move into the project directory using the following command:
 ```
 cd SlimPossible
 ```
-3. **Install dependencies:** Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
+3. **Install dependencies:**  <br>
+Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
 Run the following command to install the project dependencies:
 ```
 npm install
 ```
-4. **Start the development server:** Once the dependencies are installed, you can start the development server by running the following command:
+4. **Start the development server:**  <br>
+Once the dependencies are installed, you can start the development server by running the following command:
 ```
 npm start
 ```